c-ware/civs/README.md

 # CIVS

+**NOTE: This program is NOT for production use yet!
+Do not trust it to be secure yet, either!**
 CGI Image Viewing System -- a CGI (not to be confused with computer-generated imagery) photo gallery system written in C.